hrsetyono/hScroll/README.md

 	Possible values for both parts are: `top`, `middle`, and `bottom`.

-1. **direct** - Apply the variable to `<body>` or not.
-Default: true.
+1. **direct** - If true, apply the variable to the element directly.
+If false, applied to `<body>`.
+Default: false.

 	If you inspect the element of the Demo, you will see that the variable changes is applied on `<body>`.
-This is intentional so you can reuse that variable if needed.
+This is intentional so you can reuse that variable when needed.

-	If set to false, the variable changes is applied to that element only.

 ## Options in Attribute

-You can specify the CSS variables and its ranging value by using data attribute with double dash `--`.
+You can specify the CSS variable by using data attribute with double dash `--`.

 ```html
 <div class="my-elem" data--rotate="0 to 180deg">